 Wondering what to eat when you visit Argentina?
-Here are the most typical Argentinian food dishes that you must try.
+Here are the most typical Argentinian foods that you must try.

 Argentina is a foodie’s dream.
 During my two years living in the country, I ate my way through a variety of dishes, always trying something new.